openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 build_samples.sh
 ```

-Once the build has been completed, sample binaries can be find in the following folders:
+Once the build has been completed, sample binaries will be in the following folders:
 * C samples - `~/openvino_c_samples_build/intel64/Release`
 * C++ samples - `~/openvino_cpp_samples_build/intel64/Release`

-The sample applications can also be build manually:
+The sample applications can also be built manually:

 > **NOTE**: If you have installed the product as a root user, switch to root mode (`sudo -i`) before you continue.